xmtp/xmtp-docs-mcp/README.md

    /mcp
    ```

-You should see the `xmtp-docs` server and [its tools](#mcp-tools) listed.
+You should see the `xmtp-docs` server and its [tool endpoints](#tool-endpoints) listed.

 ## Quickstart for Cursor (per-project)

-1. In the root of your repo, create a file at:
+1. In the root of your project repo where you want to use the XMTP docs MCP (e.g., my-chat-app repo), create a file at:

    ```bash
    mkdir -p .cursor